Why do Japanese say Itadakimasu Before Eating?

 The Japanese say “itadakimasu” before eating because it shows extremely polite manners.
-There are mainly three reasons for saying “itadakimasu”: as a way to saying grace, as a way to say “let’s eat” to start the meal, and finally, as a habit.
+There are three reasons for saying “itadakimasu”: as a way of saying grace, as a way to say “let’s eat” to start the meal, and finally, as a habit.

-In the next paragraphs, I’ll explain these reasons, the meaning of “itadakimasu”, how to pronounce it and a little bonus subject (what to say after eating).
+In the next paragraphs, I’ll explain these reasons, the meaning of “itadakimasu”, how to pronounce it, and a little bonus subject (what to say after eating).
 Let’s dive in!

-What is the meaning of Itadakimasu?
+What is The Meaning of Itadakimasu?

-Itadakimasu” is the polite version of “itadaku” (頂く), a verb that means “to receive”.
+“Itadakimasu” is the polite version of “itadaku” (頂く), a verb that means “to receive”.
 There’s no true equivalent in English, but “itadakimasu” can be roughly translated to “I humbly receive” or “I’m about to receive”.

 “Itadakimasu” is formed by “itadaku”, which is the verb “to receive”, plus “masu” which is the polite form.
 You can find “itadakimasu” written like いただきます or 頂きます.
-The first is written only in hiragana and the second is a mix of kanji + hiragana.
+The first is written only in hiragana, and the second is a mix of kanji + hiragana.

 The word “itadakimasu” implies thankfulness and has its origins in giving thanks to the gods, but its use is relatively recent and began mostly in the 20th century with the Showa era.

 It is related to the Buddhist principle of respecting all living things, but it is not perceived as a religious practice.
 It is more like a way of living and behaving, just like religion in Japan.
-(If you want to know more about Japan religion, you can check my article How Japan Religion Works: 7 Facts Everyone Should Know)
+(If you want to know more about Japan’s religion, you can check my article How Japan Religion Works: 7 Facts Everyone Should Know)

-Itadakimasu” is used to thank animals and plants that gave their lives, so you could eat, but also to thank all the people involved in getting you the food.
+“Itadakimasu” is used to thank animals and plants that gave their lives, so you could eat, but also to thank all the people involved in getting you the food.
 As you can see, it has a profound meaning of appreciation.

-Do Japanese really say Itadakimasu?
+Do Japanese Really Say Itadakimasu?

 Since Japan is undoubtedly a country that mixes the new and the old, it’s kind of difficult to have a clear “yes or no” answer to the question “Do Japanese really say itadakimasu?”.